Guillaume-Fernandez/PhishInspector/README.md

 Updates planned include:

 * ~~Brute-forcing for files using the directory as the filename~~
-* Brute-forcing of victim log files from common txt file naming conventions
 * Speed up the requests and use threading
-* Get down with the cool katz and re-write this in Go.
 * ~~Resolve issue where a successful guess downloads a file, followed by an Open Directory download~~